jelias2/EKS-infura-webserver/README.md

   * Inital Connection Time is expensive: 95% of connecting took under 86ms, average was 74.2 ms. Comparing this to HTTP RTT request in under 70ms.
   * Approx 10.1 total messages are send per 1 second.
 5.1 sending and 5.1 recieving messages.
     * This could imply the total RTT from local load test -> infura is approx <100ms = 10.1 messages / 10 seconds which above our average HTTP RTT
-  * TODO:
+  * Link to results slideshow:

 * **HTTP to Websocket Connection Results**
-  * This approach died pretty quickly once it got to the load testing.
+  * This approach died pretty quickly once it got to the load testing with an amount of significant users 20+.
 Errors such below occured almost instantly
 ```
-websocket: unexpected reserved bits 0x
+websocket: unexpected reserved bits 0x...

-{"statuscode":400,"message":"websocket: close 1006 (abnormal closure): unexpected EOF"}
 ```
-  * I would attribute these bugs to one infura client is writing and reading many HTTP requests from the websocket with zero concern for queue or concurrency
+  * I would attribute these bugs to one infura client is writing and reading many HTTP requests from a single websocket with zero concern for queuing or concurrent read writes
-  * I think websocket client implementation which could handle connecurrent users would solve this issue.
-This could probably be done with RW mutex and channels
+  * I think a websocket client implementation which could handle conncurrent r/w with RW mutex or channels would solve this issue.
   * I think there still might be merit to this approach, a lower HTTP request time combined with an already established websocket connection could be worthwhile
-  *

 ## Troubleshooting <a name="troubleshooting"></a>
 * ```ERRO[0010] Couldn't write stats  error="{\"error\":\"Request Entity Too Large\"}\n" output=InfluxDBv1```
   * I believe error occurs when the loadtest data payload is too large for the influx DB.
 It seems to happen when the DB is running for extended periods of time To adjust the payload limit, set the following line to the environment section of the influxdb service.
 Note this may crash influxdb if the test data is too large